dpv91788/HBaseTinkerGraph/README.md

 # HBaseTinkerGraph
-Implementation of a Blueprints TinkerPop graph using Hbase as the storage backend
+##Implementation of a Blueprints TinkerPop graph using Hbase as the storage backend
+- bulletone
+- bullet two